mpdf/mpdf.github.io/what-else-can-i-do/line-height.md

 # Notes

-Remember that line-height for a TABLE has a default value (1.2) set in the <code>config.php defaultCSS</code>.
+Remember that line-height for a TABLE has a default value (1.2) set in the `config.php defaultCSS`.
 This is left in for backwards compatability.
 You can change this value to 'normal' for results consistent with most browsers.

-Line-height in a &lt;textarea&gt; is fixed and defined in <code>classes/mpdfform.php</code> (= 1.2)
+Line-height in a &lt;textarea&gt; is fixed and defined in `classes/mpdfform.php` (= 1.2)

-Details of the font metrics can be seen by inspecting the temporary font files e.g. <code>/ttfontdata/[fontname].mtx.php</code>.
+Details of the font metrics can be seen by inspecting the temporary font files e.g. `/ttfontdata/[fontname].mtx.php`.